Neutering - for dogs, cats, rabbits & other pets

 - Spaying and castration helps prevent any unwanted pregnancies and offspring, in turn reducing the number of unwanted pets on the streets and in shelters.

-- It helps your pet lead a healthier life by reducing the risk of developing certain diseases and health conditions – mammary (breast) cancer and infections of the womb (pyometra) in some females; prostate disease, gland tumors, and hernias in some male pets.
+- It helps your pet lead a healthier life by reducing the risk of developing certain diseases and health conditions – mammary (breast) cancer and infections of the womb (pyometra) in some females; testicular cancer, gland tumors, and hernias in some male pets.

 - It stops some undesirable behaviours such as marking and urinating indoors, wandering off in search of a mate, and sexual aggression.